SohamMody/PUI2018_srm699/HW7_srm699/README.md

 I did this assignment by myself with a little help here and there from various people.

-This assignemnt was to make us familiar with geopandas.
+This assignment was to make us familiar with geopandas.